FireDynamics/propti/README.md

     - stop and restart processes
     - ...
 - guide for optimization (including experimental design?)
-- database for results and experimental data (?)
+- database for results and experimental data (later ?)
-- benchmark database
+- benchmark database (later ?)
 - provide a platform to discuss modeling the problem
 - ...